ChaddPortwine/AppsScript-CLASP/README.md

  Use Apps Script's `PropertiesService` to store confidential information.
 Primarily for example, the ID for the Spreadsheet used in this script is stored as `scriptProperties` and not in the code.
 Use the setter functions in Properties.js to add and update secrets, e.g.,  credentials and tokens for accessing external APIs.

+## CONFIG FILES
+Use these configuration files to connect Apps Script to GCP.

+### `.clasp.json`
+Include the GCP Project Id

+### `.clasprc.json`
+Ignore this file that is created/deleted when you login/logout locally with `clasp login`

+### `creds.json`
+Delete or gitignore this credentials file downloaded from GCP which is used to login globally with `clasp login --creds creds.json`.
+Do Not commit this file.

+### `appsscript.json`
+Include access, scopes, and the runtimeVersion

  ## HELPFUL INFORMATION
  Included in this link is helpful information about adding scopes to the manifest. https://github.com/google/clasp/issues/506